|Buying a Property|

 OTHER POINTS TO CONSIDER --

-Home Protection Plan As an additional benefit, some sellers provide a Home Protection Plan for the buyer.
+As an additional benefit, some sellers provide a Home Protection Plan for the buyer.
+This is a great way to protect both buyer and seller during the transaction so that any last minute break down is covered.
 This coverage is good for one year on selected items: Central Heating System, Electric Central Air System, Interior Plumbing, Built-In Appliances & Electric Pool Equipment.
 If the home you choose does not have a Home Protection Plan, you can acquire the coverage yourself.
 Ask me how.

 For Sale By Owner